- What are the reasons for introducing new EU energy labels?

 The new regulations will also apply in non-EU countries (e.g. Norway, Switzerland)

-4. Depending on the product, the energy labels will display not only electricity consumption but also other energy and non-energy information, with intuitive pictograms, to compare products and perform a better-informed purchase choice: information about water used per washing cycle, storing capacity, noise emitted, etc.
+4. Depending on the product, the energy labels will display not only electricity consumption but also other energy and non-energy information, with intuitive pictograms, to compare products and perform a better-informed purchase choice: information about the water used per washing cycle, storing capacity, the noise emitted, etc.

 A new element in these labels is a QR code with which consumers will be able to get additional, official (non-commercial) information by scanning the code with a smartphone.
 This data will become available to any European citizen in the next few months in the EPREL EU database.

 dishwashers, washer-dryers, washing machines

 5. The European Commission estimations value the total annual final energy savings of these new labels by 2030 at 38 TWh/year, equivalent to the annual electricity consumption of Hungary.
 The Energy Labelling Package constitutes an important contribution to the EU's energy and climate targets.

 6. Early July 2019, the Commission plans to adopt a set of 11 ecodesign regulations (the Ecodesign Package), covering the mentioned above product groups with the new labels and 5 additional product groups (for which no label is foreseen).